Addressing a National Imperative

 This area focuses on simulation capabilities that attempt to precisely describe the underlying properties of matter needed to optimize and control the design of new materials and energy technologies.
 These applications require the use of sophisticated models and algorithms to solve complex physics equations.

-These centers target crosscutting algorithmic methods that capture the most common patterns of computation and communication (known as motifs) in the ECP applications.
+These projects target crosscutting algorithmic methods that capture the most common patterns of computation and communication (known as motifs) in the ECP applications.
 The goal of the co-design activity is to integrate the rapidly developing software stack with emerging hardware technologies while developing software components that embody the most common application motifs.

 This is an emerging area whose predictive capability is partially based on modern data analysis and machine learning techniques rather than strictly on approximate solutions to equations that state fundamental physical principles or reduced semiempirical models.
 This activity encompasses a broad range of research areas and techniques, some of which are only recently coming into maturity in the context of high-end simulation.

 The research in this area spans fundamental scientific questions, from the origin of the universe and chemical elements to planetary processes and interactions affecting life and longevity.
-These application areas treat phenomena where controlled and fine resolution data collection is extremely difficult or infeasible, and, in many cases, fundamental simulations are our best source of data to confirm scientific.
+These application areas treat phenomena where controlled and fine resolution data collection is extremely difficult or infeasible, and, in many cases, fundamental simulations are our best source of data to confirm scientific observations.

 Energy applications focus on the modeling and simulation of existing and future technologies for the efficient and responsible production of energy to meet the growing needs of the United States.
 These applications generally require detailed modeling of complex facilities and multiple coupled physical processes.
 Their goal is to help overcome obstacles.